This study is now complete

 However, women who adopted the changes ate far less carbohydrates and saturated fat, and did a lot more physical activity than women who did not.
 They also gained less weight and body fat during pregnancy.

-More significantly, we will also find out if these changes during pregnancy have longer-term benefits for mothers and babies.
+More significantly, we are now undertaking research to find out if these changes during pregnancy have longer-term benefits for mothers and babies.
 These might include lowering the risk of childhood obesity and giving babies healthier hearts.
-Our most recent research shows that babies born to mothers in the intervention group have less body fat at 6 months old than mothers who made no changes to their lifestyle.
-This means that even though UPBEAT didn’t change the path of women’s pregnancies, healthy eating in obese pregnant women is still incredibly important.

 Finally, UPBEAT has given us a great resource to use in the future.
 As well as following up UPBEAT participants, we now have a bank of biological samples that we can use to look at the ways that diseases work at a cellular level.